What Is FALD Blooming Or Halo Effect?

 Edge lit Dimming vs Full array Dimming

-Most LED displays use global dimming, in which case the entire picture gets darker with dark scenes – or brighter with bright scenes.
-In short, there’s no localized dimming, which is why you get such a limited contrast ratio with this type of displays.
+Most LED displays use global dimming, in which case the entire picture gets darker with dark scenes and brighter with bright scenes.
+In short, there’s no localized dimming, which is why you get such a limited contrast ratio with this type of display.

-Next, there are edge-lit displays that have several dimming zones at either the top/bottom or left/right side of the screen.
+Next, there are edge-lit displays, which use several dimming zones located along the top and bottom or the left and right edges of the screen.

-While these displays can increase the contrast ratio a bit, there won’t be any improvement in scenes where there are a lot of dark and bright details close to each other due to the limited number of dimming zones.
+While these displays can slightly improve contrast, they offer little benefit in scenes with both dark and bright details close together due to the limited number of dimming zones.

 With full-array local dimming solutions, LEDs are placed across the entire screen (behind the panel) for much better control of dimming zones according to the displayed content.